finkusuma-dev/frontendmentor-social-links-profile/README.md

 ### Continued development

-- I'm not using rem font size hack on this challenge and applying `calc()` function to make writing rem easier.
-I think this method is not difficult at all to use.
+- I'm not using rem font size hack on this challenge, but applying `calc()` function to make writing rem easier.
+I think this method is not difficult to use at all.
 I definitely will use this technique in the future, and maybe use the others rem techniques as well.
 - To solve the card shrinks when using `max-width` inside a flex, I use `width` and `min()` function: `width: min(calc(327rem / 16), calc(100vw - (24px)))`.
 Did you face this issue as well, and what was your solution?

 ### Useful resources